Donotalo/playground-8bjr8a2j/lessons/lesson07.md

 # Build Linux Kernel

-Let's download Linux kernel source code and build it from there.
+Let's download and build Linux kernel from source code.
 Linux `v5.19.6` will be used for this tutorial.
 Run the following from the root working directory:
 ``` bash
 # Download the compressed file that contains Linux source code
 wget https://cdn.kernel.org/pub/linux/kernel/v5.x/linux-5.19.6.tar.xz